EU

 Benefit duration

 For people up to 50 years old the period is between 6 and 12 months depending on the duration of compulsory insurance coverage within the last 5 years.
-From the age of 50, the period of entitlement increases in several steps up to 24 months.
+If you want the maximum 12 months you must previously have been subject to compulsory insurance for 24 months or more.

 Aggregation of insurance periods from other EU/EEA countries